🚨 South Carolina Crisis: #11 State Nationally, 17,396 Identity Theft Reports (2025 YTD)

 New Resident and Retiree Protections: People relocating to South Carolina should verify moving companies through Federal Motor Carrier Safety Administration (FMCSA) licensing.
 Never wire full payment for moves—reputable companies accept credit cards and charge after delivery.
 Verify real estate closing instructions through phone calls to known title company numbers, never through email alone.
 Be wary of investment opportunities marketed as "South Carolina tax advantages"—verify all investments through South Carolina Securities Division before investing.

-Credit Card Fraud Prevention (15,038 Reports): Coastal residents and tourists should enable real-time transaction alerts through card issuer apps.
-Use chip-and-PIN cards rather than signature-only verification at Myrtle Beach and Charleston tourist areas.
+Credit Card Fraud Prevention: Coastal residents and tourists should enable real-time transaction alerts through card issuer apps.
+Use chip-and-PIN cards rather than signature-only verification in Myrtle Beach and Charleston tourist areas.
 Check for ATM skimming devices before using machines at beach access points and tourist attractions.
 Review statements within 24 hours of visiting high-traffic tourist areas to catch fraudulent charges quickly.

-Romance Scam Awareness ($44.8M Losses): South Carolina's coastal retirees using dating apps should exercise extreme caution.
+Romance Scam Awareness: South Carolina's coastal retirees using dating apps should exercise extreme caution.
 Be suspicious of people who quickly express strong feelings, claim to be traveling for business, or face emergencies requiring money.
-Average losses of $27,168 indicate sophisticated long-term operations—criminals invest months building relationships.
+Romance scams involve sophisticated long-term operations—criminals invest months building relationships.
 Never send money to people you haven't met extensively in person.
 Report romance scams to local police and South Carolina Department of Consumer Affairs.

 Military-Specific Protections: Service members should place active duty alerts on credit reports, which last one year and require creditors to verify identity.
 Monitor credit reports before, during, and after deployments.
 Designate a trusted contact to receive account alerts and monitor mail during deployments.
 Report military-related fraud to installation provost marshals and Military OneSource at (800) 342-9647.
 Verify housing rentals near bases through installation housing offices.